 LTV Calculation Methodology

-The devil is in the details.
-Here are a few key points to keep in mind when calculating your LTV:
+The devil is in the details, though.
+Here are a few best practices to keep in mind when calculating your LTV:

-2. Determining the terminal point: Decide on your terminal point, which is essentially how far into the future you are looking when calculating your LTV.
+Choose your terminal point carefully: Decide on your terminal point, which is essentially how far into the future you are looking when calculating your LTV.
 Some companies opt for a short period like 90 days, while others extend to 365 days.
 This decision can depend on factors such as the game genre (casual games usually have a shorter lifecycle, except for exceptions like Candy Crush) and your strategy (how long you are willing to wait for recouping).

 Here comes the fun part: Virality